xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Layout_Overview.rst

    </div>

-Partially defined layout
+Partially Defined Layout
 ------------------------

-If some dimension is not important, it's name can be set to ``?``
+If a certain dimension is not important, its name can be set to ``?``.

 .. raw:: html